The Official Band of San Francisco

 Beyond the formal mission statement, the spirit of San Francisco Lesbian/Gay Freedom Band is best captured in the revised lyrics to a popular Broadway song written by our founder Jon Sims:

 If they could see me now, that little home-town clan… we’re singing and we’re playing with this all-gay band.
 I’d like for all the world to see for a fact that we’re a source of power they’ll never send back!
 The closet’s empty now, just like it ought to be— the time is right for us, just look around and see!
 What a set-up, Holy Cow!
 (They’d never believe it.)
 If my friends could see me now.

-The Lesbian and Gay Band Association (LGBA), formed in 1982 when eight gay bands got together for the first time in Chicago.
+Pride Bands Alliance (formerly Lesbian and Gay Band Association), formed in 1982 when eight gay bands got together for the first time in Chicago.
 Several of these bands came into existence directly or indirectly from the efforts of our own founder, Jon Sims.
-Now, LGBA has nearly 30 member groups from coast to coast, plus groups in Canada, Australia, and Europe.
+Now, Pride Bands Alliance has nearly 30 member groups from coast to coast, plus groups in Canada, Australia, and Europe.